United Party (Papua New Guinea): History

 There were attempts from 1964 to 1968 to form political parties.
 A meeting was held in Port Moresby and a Territory Country Party, organised along the lines of the Australian Country Party, was formed in 1967.

 The connection between Australian Country Party and political parties in PNG was through the Compass Party (later United Party).
 Despite talks and media release, the Compass Party was formed in Minj in 1967 by certain expatriate and indigenous Members of the House of Assembly who were aligned with the farmers and planters association, the Highlands Farmers & Settlers Association Incorporated (HFSA).
 Members of HFSA in Parliament were Ian Downs, Highlands Special (President of HFSA), John Watts (WH Regional), Mike Casey (Kainantu), Sinake Giregire (Goroka) (first indigenous member of HFSA).
 The prominent national being Giregire and Members from Simbu and EH.

 After its formation, Tei Abal (Wabag) was appointed its Leader with Giregire as Deputy.
 The United went into 1968 Elections and returned as a force against the pro independence, Pangu Party.
 As the Party was conservative, most of its Members were appointed Ministers and Vice Ministers.
 The Party went again to the polls in 1972 and returned and with the self-government in 1973, Tei Abal and Sinake Giregire and Paul Langro were on the Constitutional Planning Committee.

 The third Party was the Peoples Progress Party (1970) under Julius Chan (Namatanai).
 At this time, the Australian Country Party sent an officer to PNG to assist the United Party in establishing its working structure.
 This ACP officer was in Eastern Highlands (Goroka) and so Giregire took on the advantage of the Australian canvassing and organisational assistance to form a PNG version of the Australian Country Party.
-Using the Constitutional Planning Committee (a faction calling itself the Nationlaist Pressure Group - Giregire, Fr.
+Using the Constitutional Planning Committee (a faction calling itself the Nationalist Pressure Group - Giregire, Fr.
 John Momis and John Kaputin) Giregire canvassed support to bring a fourth force with Members from United Party and Pangu Pati to form Country Party which was formally recognized on the floor of Parliament in March 1974.
 The Country Party had 14 Members under the leadership of Sir Sinake Giregire (MP for Goroka and later Daulo) and Michael Pondros (Manus).